Sage-Bionetworks/ChallengeWorkflowTemplates/README.md

 These are the collection of challenge CWL workflows and tools that can be linked with the [Synapse Workflow Orchestrator](https://github.com/Sage-Bionetworks/SynapseWorkflowOrchestrator).
 These are three different challenge workflows:

-1. **Classic**: Participants submit prediction files and these files are validated and scored.
+1. **Data to Model**: Participants submit prediction files and these files are validated and scored.
 1. **Model to Data**: Participants submit a docker container with their model, which then runs against internal data and a prediction file is generate.
 This prediction file is then validated and scored.
 1. **Ladder Classic**: Participants submit prediction files but these files are compared against leading submissions.